xuankimtran/docs-1/pages/katalon-studio/docs/auto-healing-smart-xpath.md

 The list contains XPath generator providers which generate the corresponding XPath values for Katalon Studio test objects.
 You can drag and drop to change Xpath priority.

-Learn more about XPath locators at this documentation: [Web Selection Method: Configure XPath](https://docs.katalon.com/katalon-studio/docs/web-selection-methods.html#configure-xpath).
+Learn more about XPath locators here: [Web Selection Method: Configure XPath](https://docs.katalon.com/katalon-studio/docs/web-selection-methods.html#configure-xpath).

 ## Create test objects by Recording/Spying